gravitational/teleport/rfd/0080-yubikey-piv.md

 #### Universal Teleport Client support

-At first, PIV login support will only be added to `tsh`, but in the future other clients like `tctl` and the WebUI can support it with the same general flow.
+At first, PIV login support will only be added to `tsh`, but in the future other clients like `tctl`, the WebUI, and Teleport Connect can support it with the same general flow.

 When PIV login is enforced on the Auth Server, unsupported Teleport clients will fail to login unless we add PIV login support for them as well.
 This would be especially disruptive for the WebUI.
 Until all Teleport clients are supported, PIV login will remain in preview mode, and we will communicate with preview users that required PIV attestation should be enabled with caution.